PlatformLab/Arachne/README.md

 the kernel, but this limitation is expected to go away in the next few months.

 ## How do I use it?
+1. Recursively clone Arachne inside your application's directory.

+        git clone --recursive git@github.com:PlatformLab/Arachne.git

-1. Clone and build [PerfUtils](https://github.com/PlatformLab/PerfUtils) in a directory structure parallel to this one, so the overall directory structure looks like the following.
+At this point, your application directory should look like the following.

         application_directory/
             Arachne/
-			PerfUtils/

-2. Build the library with `make` in the top-level directory.
+2. Build the library with `make` in the Arachne directory.

+        cd Arachne
+        make

 3. Write your application using the public Arachne API, documented [here](https://platformlab.github.io/Arachne/group__api.html).